 - Estimation Questions

 - Product Questions (Designing & Improving)

 - Case Study & Scenario Questions

-This book takes a decisive, business-oriented and contemporary approach for learning and teaching project management.
+This book takes a decisive, business-oriented, and contemporary approach to learning and teaching project management.
 It makes a balance of current theory and hands-on practical experience and research to offer a complete range of perspectives of the project management process.
 Contemporary and comprehensive case studies with detailed analysis and exercise offer the readers tools to assess projects in real-time, equipping them with razor-sharp decision-making skills.

 by Frederick Gould & Nancy Joyce